haris-al-hanafi/Reciept-Tracker-with-AWS/README.md

 ---

 ### ✅ 9.
-You’re All Set!
+You're All Set!

-Upload a receipt image (JPG, PNG, or PDF) into the `receipts/` folder in your S3 bucket.
+Upload a receipt (JPG, PNG, or PDF) into the `receipts/` folder.
+The workflow will:
-The Lambda function will automatically:

 1. Extract data using Textract
-2. Save it to DynamoDB
+2. Save it in DynamoDB
-3. Send you an email summary via SES
+3. Email you a summary via SES

-## Enjoy your fully automated Receipt Tracker! 💼✨

-Let me know if you'd like this as part of your final `README.md` or exported as a downloadable file.
+---

-## 📐 Architecture Overview
+## 📊 Architecture Overview

 ```plaintext
 [S3 Bucket: aws-bucket-reciept-sorter]